Tonetfal/JKPS/README.md

 TODO

 # Usage
-To modify keys in program click Ctrl + Q, then click the required button to change with the **left mouse button** or with the **same key** to select it, then click the key that will replace the old one.
+To modify keys in program press Ctrl + Q, then click the button to change with the **left mouse button** or with the **same key** to select it, then press the key that will replace the old one.
 To deselect a button click with left mouse button on it.
-To exit from edit mode click Ctrl + Q.
+To exit from edit mode press Ctrl + Q.

-To exit from program click Ctrl + W or close it from the tray.
+To exit from program press Ctrl + W or close it from the tray.

 To edit anything else use KPS.cfg.
 Any settings value must have a space after semicolon, and if there are several values, such as keys or some digits, they must be separated with comma and do not have any space between.